-Don Domain 5 - Practice-based learning Stan dards and criteria Guidance and evidence including how relationships with a wide range of practice-based learning providers are established and fostered.
+Domain 5 - Practice-based learning Sta andards and criteria Guidance and evidence education provider, including how relationships with a wide range of practice- based learning providers are established and fostered.
 Programme documentation describes how there are a suitable number of occupational therapists co-ordinating practice-based learning and in practice educator roles.
-Programme documentation describes the roles and responsibilities of educators, practice educators (and employers and work-based mentors in the case of apprenticeship pre-registration programmes) in managing learners who are failing to reach the required learning outcomes.
+Criteria Programme documentation describes the roles and responsibilities of educators, practice educators (and employers and workbased mentors in the case of apprenticeship pre-registration programmes) in managing learners who are failing to reach the required learning outcomes.
 The process for investigation of alleged fitness to practise concerns and for the potential termination of a learner's enrolment on these grounds is also described.
-In cases where there are concerns about a learner's ability to programme, the process used to inform relevant stakeholders and make a decision about the learner's progression are outlined in the programme documentation.
-For apprenticeship pre-registration programmes, programme documentation describes the approach taken by the education provider and employer to jointly make a decision about the learner's progression and the efforts to preserve the ongoing relationship between the learner and their employer in such circumstances. describes the support provided by
+In cases where there are concerns about a learner's ability to progress in the pre-registration programme, the process used to inform relevant stakeholders and make a decision about the learner's progression are outlined in the programme documentation.
+For apprenticeship pre-registration programme, programme documentation describes the approach taken by the education provider and employer to jointly make a decision about the learner's progression and the efforts to preserve the ongoing relationship between the learner and their employer in such circumstances.
+Programme documentation describes the support provided by the employer and education provider to learners who are failing to reach the required learning outcomes.
+Programme documentation acknowledges the importance of a process for defining any variation in a learner's programme.
+The eligibility criteria for when an individual scheme of study will be considered and implemented are also documented.
+Programme documentation describes the seriest possible point.
+For apprenticeship pre-registration of when an individual scheme of an individual scheme of study is also documented.